DuendeInexistente/Cirque/ShortStories/thief.md

 *Don't be too silly to be centered.*

-They ensured that their sack was intact, their yellow lenses tied firm, and there was nothing caught on their outer layer of black and purple silks before taking a run for it, choosing little used alleys.
+They ensured that their sack was intact, their yellow googles  tied firm, and there was nothing caught on their outer layer of black and purple silks before taking a run for it, choosing little used alleys.
 Some of them were half covered by the flooding water.
 This was good, because the thief could shake their boots until spell four activated and *bounce* on the water like a trampoline, reaching enough height to climb a ceiling after several increasingly tall bunnylike hops.

 A pegasus guard looked at them there, shocked, holding a crossbow.